pescadores/pescador/docs/example2.rst

 Stream re-use and multiplexing
 ------------------------------
-The `mux()` function provides a powerful interface for randomly interleaving samples from multiple input streams.  `mux` can also dynamically activate and deactivate individual `Streamers`, which allows it to operate on a bounded subset of streams at any given time.
+The `Mux` streamer provides a powerful interface for randomly interleaving samples from multiple input streams.  `Mux` can also dynamically activate and deactivate individual `Streamers`, which allows it to operate on a bounded subset of streams at any given time.

 As a concrete example, we can simulate a mixture of noisy streams with differing variances.